yokadi/yokadi.github.com/index.md

 title: Welcome to Yokadi website
 ---

-Yokadi is a command line oriented, sqlite powered, todo list system.
+Yokadi is a command line oriented, sqlite powered, todo-list.

 Yokadi is free software, released under the GPLv3 license.